David Copperfield (1966 TV serial)

 David Copperfield is a BBC television serial starring Ian McKellen in the title role of the adaptation of Charles Dickens's 1850 novel that began airing in January 1966.
-It also featured Tina Packer as Dora Flora Robson as Betsey Trotwood, Gordon Gostelow as Barkis, and Christopher Guard as young David.
-The screenplay adaptation was written by Vincent Tilsley, who had previously helmed the 1956 adaptation almost a decade prior.
+It also featured Tina Packer as Dora, Flora Robson as Betsey Trotwood, Gordon Gostelow as Barkis, and Christopher Guard as young David.
+The screenplay adaptation was written by Vincent Tilsley, who had also written the screenplay for the 1956 adaptation almost a decade earlier.

 It had a viewership of over 12 million for its initial airings.
 Only four of the serial's thirteen episodes (3, 8, 9 and 11) are known to exist.
 It is said to be remarkably similar to the 1956 adaptation that preceded it, although that version is now completely lost.

 Plot

 For a detailed plot, see David Copperfield (novel).

 Archive status

 After being rebroadcast in the late 1960s, the original master videotapes for all thirteen episodes were wiped by the BBC.
 The 16mm telerecordings made for preservation were junked sometime afterwards, most likely in the 1970s.
 Only four episodes (3 "A Long Journey", 8 "The Proposal", 9 "Domestic Tangles" and 11 "Umble Aspirations") are known to exist with the BFI, with episode 3 existing in the highest quality.
 Episodes 8, 9 and 11 suffer from notably lower sound and picture quality.
 Additionally, unedited studio footage of episode 3, featuring outtakes, mid-take conversations between actors and even director Joan Craft telling the crew to "shut up", is also held by the BFI and available for private viewing at their building on Stephen Street, London.
 All four episodes are available to view for free at their Southbank building via the Mediatheque service.